BBC Sports Personality of the Year Award: Winners

-Five people have won the award more than once: tennis player Andy Murray is the only person to have won three times (in addition to the Young Sports Personality and Team awards), while boxer Henry Cooper and Formula One drivers Nigel Mansell, Lewis Hamilton and Damon Hill have each won twice.
-Hamilton also holds the record for the highest number of top three placements with six.
-Eight people have twice finished second without ever winning, including Bobby Charlton and Sally Gunnell (Gunnell also finished third once).
-Jessica Ennis-Hill holds the record for most top three placements without a win; having finished second once and third three times.
-Both Charlton (2008) and Ennis-Hill (2017), received the BBC Sports Personality of the Year Lifetime Achievement Award.
+Five people have won the award more than once: tennis player Andy Murray is the only person to have won three times and the only person to have won in consecutive years, while boxer Henry Cooper and Formula One drivers Nigel Mansell, Lewis Hamilton and Damon Hill have each won twice.

 Princess Anne (1971) and her daughter Zara Phillips (2006) are the only award-winners to be members of the same family.
 The oldest recipient of the award is Dai Rees, who won in 1957 aged 44.
 Ian Black, who won the following year, aged 17, is the youngest winner.
-Torvill and Dean, who won in 1984, are the only non-individual winners of the award, so in the 66 years of the award there have been 67 recipients.
-Of these 14 have been female.
+Torvill and Dean, who won in 1984, are the only non-individual winners of the award, so in the 66 years of the award there have been 67 recipients; of these 14 have been female.
 17 sporting disciplines have been represented; athletics has the highest representation, with 17 recipients.
 Counting Torvill and Dean separately, there have been 48 English winners of the award, six Scottish, five Welsh, three Northern Irish, and one Manx.
-Since the award ceremony began only on one occasion (2013) have none of the podium placers been English.
-On three occasions a sportsman from outside the United Kingdom has made the podium, on each occasion for sporting success achieved in Great Britain; New Zealand speedway star Barry Briggs (1964 and 1966) and Italian jockey Frankie Dettori (1996).
-Barry McGuigan, Greg Rusedski and Lennox Lewis originally competed for Ireland (McGuigan) and Canada (Rusedski and Lewis) respectively, but had completed their transfer of allegiance to Great Britain by the time of their awards.

 Awards by year

 By sport

 This table lists the total number of awards won by the winner's sport.

-Accurate up-to and including the 2022 award.
+Accurate up to and including the 2024 award.